COVID-19 By the Numbers: Illinois Coronavirus Metrics by Region

 Region 2 (West-Central Illinois):

-The region’s positivity rate dropped to 12.1% on Dec.
-9, but the region’s ICU bed availability (14.6%) is still well below the threshold required to move forward from Tier 3 mitigations.
-The region currently has 20.9% hospital bed availability, but has seen increases in hospitalizations each of the last three days.
+The region’s positivity rate dropped to 11.6% on Dec.
+10, as the region’s ICU bed availability (15.2%) is still well below the threshold required to move forward from Tier 3 mitigations.
+The region currently has 21.3% hospital bed availability and has seen increases in hospitalizations each of the last four days.

 Region 3 (West Illinois):

-The region’s positivity rate has continued to plummet, dropping to 9.3%, and the region is also seeing an uptick in hospital bed availability (22.7%) as the area has recorded 10 straight days of decreases in hospitalizations.
-The lone area where the region is still falling short of moving forward from Tier 3 mitigations is its ICU bed availability, which remains at 12.4%.
+The region’s positivity rate has continued to plummet, dropping to 9.1%, and the region is also seeing an uptick in hospital bed availability (24.3%) as the area has recorded 10 straight days of decreases in hospitalizations.
+The lone area where the region is still falling short of moving forward from Tier 3 mitigations is its ICU bed availability, which increased to 15.5%.

 Region 4 (Southwest Illinois):

-While the positivity rate in this region dropped to 14%, the region is seeing downturns in other key metrics, including hospital bed availability (13%) and ICU bed availability (14.5%) as well.
-After a long line of decreases in hospitalizations, that number ticked upward on Saturday.
+While the positivity rate in this region dropped to 13.1%, the region saw a downturn in hospital bed availability (12.8%) and an increase in ICU bed availability (17.1%).
+After a long line of decreases in hospitalizations, that number ticked upward on Saturday and Sunday.

 Region 5 (South Illinois):

-The region’s positivity rate dropped to 12.1% on Dec.
-9, but officials are eying decreases in hospital bed availability (30.8%) and ICU bed availability (15.8%) in the region.
-Even still, hospitalizations overall have decreased on eight of the last 10 days.
+The region’s positivity rate dropped to 11.4% on Dec.
+10, as officials saw an increase in hospital bed availability (32.1%) and an decrease in ICU bed availability (14.2%) in the region.
+Even still, hospitalizations overall have decreased on nine of the last 10 days.

 Region 6 (East-Central Illinois):

-As of Saturday, Region 6 is officially hitting all metrics to move forward from Tier 3 mitigations, with a 10.8% positivity rate, ICU and hospital bed availability of greater than 20% and eight days of hospitalization decreases in the last 10 days.
-It is unknown whether the region will be allowed to move forward however, as Gov. J.B.
-Pritzker said that IDPH will need to make a final determination despite the region hitting the metrics.
+As of Sunday, Region 6 is officially hitting all metrics to move forward from Tier 3 mitigations, with a 10.5% positivity rate, ICU and hospital bed availability of greater than 20% and eight days of hospitalization decreases in the last 10 days.
+However, the region saw a slight increase in hospitalizations Saturday and Sunday.
+It is unknown whether Region 6 will be allowed to move forward thuogh, as Gov. J.B.
+Pritzker said that IDPH will need to make the final determination.

 Region 7 (Will, Kankakee counties):